 If you are looking to improve your drinking water at home for the entire family, you can do that with a quality self-filtering water pitcher.
-These are extremely affordable, yet effective filters that are very common across houses all over the world.
+These are extremely affordable yet effective filters that are very common across houses all over the world.
 If you want to bring purified drinking water on the go, a self-filtering water bottle is a great choice as well.

 These have the filters built-into the water bottle and will filter any water you put into the bottle.
 Keep in mind; if you are looking for more applications for your purified water than drinking water, a pitcher may not be the best option.

 A whole-home system and many under-sink systems will provide you with quality drinking water, too.
-But if you are not planning on using any of the other benefits you get from these systems, then it is a large financial commitment for just one benefit that you get from the system.
+But if you are not planning on using any of the other benefits you get from these systems, then it is a large financial commitment for just one benefit you get from the system.
 One thing to remember with whole-home and under-sink systems is that they are more expensive, but you will not be limited to the amount of clean water you have access to.
 Water bottles and pitchers can only hold so much water.

 Kitchen Uses (Cooking, Cleaning, and Drinking)

 One of the most popular filter styles is the under-sink filter.
-It attaches easily to your existing cold-water line under your kitchen sink (or any sink) and results in an endless supply purified water.
+It attaches easily to your existing cold-water line under your kitchen sink (or any sink) and results in an endless supply of purified water.
 You can use this water for anything you would like, and unlike static pitchers and water bottles, you will not have to worry about refilling the filter or be limited to a certain amount of water.
-Under-sink units will require more in-depth installations, but nearly all of them are designed to be installed by the homeowner.
+Under-sink units will require more in-depth installations, but nearly all are designed to be installed by the homeowner.